scarlettswerdlow/tswift-snow-on-the-beach/docs/README.md

 Circular plots are only appropriate if the underlying data is circular: if the data has no start or end and loops back on itself.
 Examples of circular data include the time of day as shown on a clock and the directions on a compass.
 It also includes musical keys as represented by the Circle of Fifths, a way of organizing the 12 pitches as a sequence such that the most closely related key signatures are next to one another.
 That is why a circular bar plot is the perfect way to explore outlier keys in Taylor's songs.

 I had not heard of the Circle of Fifths before this weekend.
 My husband, who is a musician, suggested it when I was struggling to visualize Taylor's song keys in a way that told any story at all -- let alone one about anomalies.
-(Let this be a reminder that a data scientist should always consult subject matter experts.)
+(Let this be a reminder that a data scientist should always consult subject matter experts.
+Your data science expertise will only get you so far, and may lead you in the wrong direction.)

 Overall, Taylor's music is mostly in C, G, and D which (along with A) are the most common keys in pop music.
 She also has a strong showing in E, which is relatively convenient for guitar (but not piano).
 Her outliers range from B to E♭.
 Broken down by era, we see the outliers are relatively clustered on **Fearless**, **folklore**, and **evermore**.
 Also, **Speak Now** and **Red** stand out for their use of E (more guitar?), and **reputation** and **Lover** are more consistely pop at least in terms of key.